-Recreation planning and management is complex, particularly in an area as large, diverse and environmentally sensitive as the MKMA.
+Recreation planning and management is complex, particularly in an area as large, diverse and environmentally sensitive as the M-KMA.
 It is, therefore, important that a decision-making rationale produce solutions that are compatible with the values for which the area was given special status.
 The adoption of a set of management principles for the area can help bring a high degree of consistency to this decision-making process.

-Each of the line agencies responsible for different aspects of recreation management within the MKMA have its own set of principles to guide their various recreation management programs.
-Most of these principles have been approved at the Cabinet level and include: "Guiding Principles for Protected Area Management"; British Columbia Assets and Land Corporation (BCALC)'s CR Policy "Strategic Principles"; and the Ministry of Forests "Wilderness Management Principles."
+Each of the line agencies responsible for different aspects of recreation management within the M-KMA has its own set of principles to guide their various recreation management programs.
+Most of these principles have been approved at the Cabinet level and include: "Guiding Principles for Protected Area Management;" the former British Columbia Assets and Land Corporation (BCALC)'s CR Policy "Strategic Principles;" and the Ministry of Forests "Wilderness Management Principles."
 While each set of principles was developed to guide specific agency mandates, they are, in many respects, very similar.

-The following principles or fundamental assumptions have been adopted by the various line agencies in an attempt to: (1) help both managers and users of the MKMA make decisions which will be consistent with the objectives and strategies of the Muskwa-Kechika Management Plan; (2) integrate and coordinate their local strategic recreation planning efforts and management activities; and (3) provide guidance in developing effective and implementable recreation plans.
+The following principles or fundamental assumptions have been adopted by the various line agencies in an attempt to: (1) help both managers and users of the M-KMA make decisions which will be consistent with the objectives and strategies of the Muskwa-Kechika Management Plan; (2) integrate and coordinate their local strategic recreation planning efforts and management activities; and (3) provide guidance to develop and implement effective recreation plans.
 The first set of principles (1-8) will guide decision-making related to technical aspects of recreation planning and management.
 Principles 9-12 refer more to administrative procedures or how decisions are made.